arcadia-unity/fighter-tutorial/README.md

 This tutorial assumes Unity version 2017.2.0f3, but should work in other recent versions.
 To check your Unity version, go to `Unity > About Unity` in the editor menubar.

-1. Open Unity and create a new Unity project.
+1. Open Unity and create a new Unity project in 2D mode.
 The name doesn't matter, but for clarity here we'll refer to it as `fighter-tutorial`.
 2. `cd` into `fighter-tutorial/Assets`.
 3. `git clone https://github.com/arcadia-unity/fighter-tutorial.git .`
 4. `git submodule init`